isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

         <label for="acc5">What is the difference between NLB Mobile, OverDrive app and Libby?</label>
         <div class="acc-body">
   <p>NLB Mobile, OverDrive and Libby are apps that let you borrow and read NLB's eBooks / eAudiobooks.
 They are hosted on third-party platforms such as OverDrive.</p>
 <p><strong>NLB Mobile</strong> is an NLB app designed for access and transactions.
-It lets you borrow and read or listen to eBooks / eAudiobooks online, but does not have an in-built reader for downloaded eBooks / eAudiobooks.
+It lets you borrow and read or listen to eBooks / eAudiobooks online, but does not have a built-in reader for downloaded eBooks / eAudiobooks.
 Additionally, it lets you access eNewspapers / eMagazines as well as online courses, and check your library account.</p>
-<p><strong>OverDrive </strong>lets you borrow and download eBooks / eAudiobooks from the library.
-You can use the in-app features to read downloaded eBooks and listen to eAudiobooks.</p>
 <p><strong>Libby </strong>is a new app by OverDrive.
-It also lets you borrow and download eBooks / eAudiobooks, but with a simpler user interface.
-With effect from December 2019, Libby will replace the OverDrive app as the NLB Mobile reading companion app.
-This means that when you select 'Download' after borrowing an eBook or eAudiobook on <b>NLB Mobile</b>, it will launch Libby or prompt you to install it. <a href="https://help.libbyapp.com/6103.htm?tocpath=Home%7CGetting%20started%7C_____2">Here</a> is a short introduction video with instructions on how to set Libby up.</p>
+It also lets you borrow and download eBooks / eAudiobooks, but with a simpler user interface. <a href="https://help.libbyapp.com/6103.htm?tocpath=Home%7CGetting%20started%7C_____2">Watch a short introduction video on how to set up Libby</a>.</p>
   </div>
   </div>

 <div>
 		<input type="radio" name="acc" id="acc6">
-        <label for="acc6">What’s the point of Libby when there is an existing OverDrive app?</label>
+        <label for="acc6">Why does NLB Mobile ask me to install Libby when I choose to download an eBook / eAudiobook?</label>
         <div class="acc-body">
-  <p>Both Libby and the OverDrive app allow you to borrow eBooks and eAudiobooks.
-Libby has a simpler user experience, and is thus the recommended choice for first-time users.
+  <p>NLB Mobile is designed for access and transactions.
+It lets you borrow and read or listen to eBooks / eAudiobooks online, but does not have a built-in reader for downloaded eBooks / eAudiobooks.
+You will be prompted to install Libby as it is designed to deliver the optimal experience for reading downloaded eBooks.
         </p>
     </div>
 </div>